Katja Kornysheva, PhD

 new vector based classification of tunneling current-distance curves (inspired by multivariate analysis in neuroscience) to improve the

 identification of molecular events.
-In press - link will follow soon!
+Link

 - July 2016 - New Review on Timing in Motor -